-Recent sales prices submitted in victoria cannot be modified back to undisclosed once submitted to us with a price, due to the under quoting legislation and the requirement to disclose any sales price you are aware of in the local area on the report.
+Any recent sale price that you submit to us cannot be modified or reverted to be undisclosed due to the under-quoting legislation and the requirement to disclose any sale price you are aware of on the report.

-Due to this the report also allows you to enter a recent sales price you are aware of, against any property that currently displays as undisclosed.
+Due to this requirement, you may enter a recent sale price against any property, even if the property sale price is undisclosed.

 For more information, please refer to consumer.vic.gov.au/underquoting